A significance-based account of ceteris paribus counterfactuals: Preliminaries

-Without loss of generality, we assume our models to be finite \cite{lewis1973}.
-Any centered model is also weakly centered.
-We shall define the satisfaction of formulas in (weakly) centered sphere models in \cref{sec:update}, after introducing the elements needed to evaluate \emph{cp}-counterfactuals.
+In this paper, we restrict our analysis to finite sphere models.
+We shall define the satisfaction of full formulas in (weakly) centered sphere models in \cref{sec:update}, after introducing the elements needed to evaluate \emph{cp}-counterfactuals.